 - A namelist file (namelist.obsproc)

 - An observation error file (obserr.txt)

 - One or more observation files

+- Optionally, a table for specifying the elevation information for marine observations over the US Great Lakes (msfc.tbl)

-To create the required namelist file, we have provided an example file (namel-ist_obsproc.3dvar.wrfvar-tut) in the var/obsproc directory.
+The files obserr.txt and msfc.tbl are included in the source code under var/obsproc.
+To create the required namelist file, we have provided an example file (namelist_obsproc.3dvar.wrfvar-tut) in the var/obsproc directory.
 Thus, proceed as follows.

+'''

+cd $WRFDA_DIR/var/obsproc

-- > cd \$WRFDA_DIR/var/obsproc - > cp namelist.obsproc.3dvar.wrfvar-tut namelist.obsproc
+cp namelist.obsproc.3dvar.wrfvar-tut namelist.obsproc

+'''